c0repwn3r/mangrove/docs/docs/_build/html/_sources/internals.rst.txt

 - it is open source and licensed under the GNU GPLv3
 - filesizes are minimized and memory constraints are a priority

-To start, get a high level view of all actions in the package manager: :ref:`transactions <internals/transactions.md>`
+To start, get a high level view of all actions in the package manager: :ref:`transactions <transactions_intro>`

 .. toctree::
     internals/pkg